oubbatimo/bridgeai_LLMs/README.md

 # Unlocking Llama
 Llama is a collection of pre-trained Llama large language models released by Meta AI.
 It encompasses models ranging from 7 billion to 70 billion parameters.

+Here we've provided an implementation of the Large Language Model Llama 2 7b.

 # Ethical Considerations
 The use of pre-trained large language models (LLMs) can influence a number of ethical issues related to misinformation, copyright, privacy, and transparency.